 Tip 8.
 Be flexible - Sometimes it's windy, sometimes it's hot, sometimes its rainy.
 If you've planned to walk to Refuge Cove and it's 35 degrees, that's probably not such a great idea and you should rethink your plans.
 If you plan to lay on the beach and get a tan but it's cloudy, go for a walk or visit a local market instead.
 Also realise that some businesses close during quieter times - it's worth noting that Trulli Woodfired Pizza is often closed in July and Moo's at Meeniyan is often closed in August, Prom Country Cheese is closed for both July and August while they're lambing - if you've got your heart set on a something, check opening hours before you come or be willing to be flexible if the weather isn't suitable for your activity or the business you plan to visit is either closed or fully booked already.

 Tip 10.
 RELAX!
 Definately make sure you fit in some relaxation too!
-Perhaps fit in a massage or facial at Essential Body Basics.
+Perhaps a massage (Jess from Devine Healing with Jess is based in Yanakie and will come to Promhills for an in-cabin couples or female massage) or make time for a facial at Essential Body Basics in Foster.
 Disconnect from your device if you feel the need.
 Breathe in the fresh country air and re-connect with nature, yourself and your partner

 I hope these insights have given you something to think about when planning your holiday in Prom Country.
 I look forward to welcoming you here soon.